Hope and effective treatment for every dependent person.

 The Extended Outpatient Program is designed for patients whose chemical dependency is addressed at a lower level of intensity.
-This program runs for 6 to 12 weeks and allows the patient to continue with employment, school or home responsibilities while receiving treatment.
+This program allows the patient to continue with employment, school or home responsibilities while receiving treatment.
 In this program, group meetings occur on Mondays and Thursdays with both morning and mid-afternoon/evening programming available.

 Treatment in accordance with the patient's needs.

 Through Sedlacek's programs, patients are helped to examine their chemical dependency, resolve conflicts caused by their illness and are encouraged to make lifestyle changes.
 Although the Outpatient Program has a basic structure, each treatment plan is tailored to the individual.
 In all of our programs, family members are strongly encouraged to participate through the "Family Program."
 When appropriate, referrals may be made to community services such as financial or marital counseling where the patient's issues may be further addressed as appropriate.

 When a patient has successfully completed his or her course of treatment with us, he or she is recognized by staff and other group members for this outstanding accomplishment.
 When patients have one year of sobriety under their belts after discharge, Sedlacek welcomes them back to speak to the new group of patients and provide insight into how they are remaining clean and sober.
 We celebrate this one-year sobriety anniversary with cake and recognition.